Indemnity for lost share certificate template

 Our indemnity for lost share certificate template covers alternative situations depending on whether or not the shareholder is also at the same time transferring shares covered by the lost or destroyed certificate.

-- if applicable, in conjunction with a transfer of the shares covered by the lost or destroyed original certificate
+• if applicable, alongside a transfer of the shares covered by the lost or destroyed original certificate

 What are the key features?